Background pattern

 Your doctor will decide how much diazepam you should take and how often.
 The dose will be lower than the normal dose used for adults.

-Use in patients with obesity
+Use in patients who are overweight

 The tablet can be divided into two equal parts.